melletron/friday-quizday-sort-algorithm/README.md

 ## How do you measure which algorithm is most efficient?
 In order to determine which algorithm is most efficient I will look at the line coverage count.
 The lowest count wins.
+Beware, I will do an auto-indent over the code before doing the coverage measurement.